sertit/LSI/README.md

 **Landcover**

-Name of the Landcover that will be used.
+Name of the Landcover that will be used, with the following options:
-Can be :

-"Corine Land Cover - 2018 (100m)" |
+* Corine Land Cover - 2018 (100m)
-"Global Land Cover - Copernicus 2019 (100m)"
+* Global Land Cover - Copernicus 2019 (100m)
+* ESA WorldCover - 2021 (10m)

+Default: "ESA WorldCover - 2021 (10m)"

 **DEM**

-The DEM is used if the LS raster is not provided.
-Can be :
+Name of the DEM to be used.

-"COPDEM 30m" |
+* COPDEM 30m"
-"FABDEM" |
+* FABDEM"
-"Other" : A DEM other than those listed above.
+* Other: A DEM other than those listed above.
 Need to be load in the "DEM raster" parameter

 Default: "COPDEM 30m"